mori-b/aioconnectors/README.md

 This is shown in aioconnectors\_test.py.
 -wait\_for\_ack is not recommended for high throughputs, since it slows down dramatically.
 Basic testing showed a rate of 10 messages per second instead of 1000 messages per second.

+The send_message_await_response method is the same as send_message, but automatically sets await_response to True.

 ### 6.Other management command line tools